- Click - View the 2020 Categories tab

-- Complete and submit the login form to view the full list of 2019 categories.
+- Select the main category you wish to view, complete and submit the login form to view the full list of 2020 categories in that specific group.

 - Select the category or categories you wish to enter.
 Click on the category and a drop down description of that category will appear

-- Each category contains an entry form (word doc) which you will be asked to download and complete (If you wish to enter the same campaign into multiple categories, you may use one entry form - refer to FAQ question 7 for more details)
+- Each category contains an entry form (word doc) which you will be asked to download and complete.
+DIFFERENT CATEGORIES HAVE DIFFERENT ENTRY FORMS.
+(If you wish to enter the same campaign into multiple categories, you may use one entry form - refer to FAQ question 7 for more details)

 - The Special Awards categories and Individual Awards have a different entry form, which requires more motivational content to support your entry